-- After your operation you will be kept in the theatre recovery room before being transferred back to your ward. - You will have a plaster cast in place, which is applied in theatre while you are still under the anaesthetic.
-This will be a temporary cast, which allows for some normal post-operative swelling expected after your surgery. - This swelling can be minimised by ensuring that your leg is elevated (raised) so that the level of your heel is higher than your hip level. - This temporary cast is normally in place for one day or up to two weeks, depending on your consultant's preference.
-If you require a cast change at one day post-op, you will visit the clinic area for a new lightweight full cast and you may also require a check Xray before you go home. - A nurse will check your pulse, blood pressure, and breathing rate regularly.
+- After your operation you will be kept in the theatre recovery room before being transferred back to your ward. - A nurse will check your pulse, blood pressure, and breathing rate regularly.
 It is important that if you feel any pain you must tell the nursing staff, who can give you painkillers to help. - The nursing staff will also advise you when you can start taking sips of water.
 Anaesthetics can make some people sick.
 If you feel sick we advise you not to drink until this feeling has passed.
 The nursing staff may offer you an injection to help this sick feeling go away. - The first time you get out of bed, please make sure you ask a nurse for assistance as you are not allowed to put any weight through your operated foot.
-The physiotherapist will assess your ability to hop on your unoperated foot, using a Zimmer frame at first and then crutches.
+The physiotherapist will assess your ability to hop on your non-operated foot, using a zimmer frame at first and then crutches. - You will have a plaster cast in place, which is applied in theatre while you are still under the anaesthetic.
+This will be a temporary cast, which allows for some normal postoperative swelling expected after your surgery.
+This will be from toe to just below knee level.